Graduate School in Gender, Humanities and Digital Cultures

 The Graduate School in Gender, Humanities and Digital Cultures explores how gender matters in digital cultural and academic contexts, and teaches digital methods and research skills fit for the labour market of the 21st century, while also strengthening gender humanities research.

-The Graduate School is partially funded by the Swedish Research Council and is a collaboration between Uppsala University (coordinator), Stockholm University and Södertörn University.
-At Södertörn University the School of Culture and Education is the academic unit that acts as partner.
-At Stockholm University the Department of Ethnology, History of Religion and Gender Studies (ERG) is the partner, and at Uppsala University the Centre for Gender Research will take the lead, in collaboration with the Uppsala Centre for Digital Humanities.
+The Graduate School in Gender, Humanities and Digital Cultures (GENHDI) is partially funded by the Swedish Research Council and is a collaboration between the Centre for Gender Research, Uppsala University (coordinator), the Department of Ethnology, History of Religion and Gender Studies (ERG), Stockholm University and the School of Culture and Education, Södertörn University.
+The research school also collaborates with the Uppsala Centre for Digital Humanities.

-All PhD students will jointly participate in three obligatory PhD courses, designed to teach both theoretical frameworks and practical digital skills, provided by the Graduate School partners:
+Nine PhD students (three per university) are active within the research school.
+All PhD students jointly participate in three obligatory PhD courses, designed to teach both theoretical frameworks and practical digital skills, provided by the Graduate School partners:

 - Digital Feminist Theory 7.5 credits (Södertörn)